 Y-DNA – If there is a male ancestor that you believe was Native American, you can have a current male family member in his direct paternal line tested with a Y-DNA test.
 This could confirm that he was not a Native American, could show that he is “highly likely” to be Native American, or in some cases, confirm ancestry as part of a specific sub-group.

-mtDNA – If it is a female ancestor that you believe was Native American, you will need to test a current relative in her direct maternal line.
+mtDNA – Use a mtDNA test if it is a female ancestor that you believe was Native American, you will need to test a current relative in her direct maternal line.
 This would be a child, child or her daughter, child of her daughter’s daughter, etc. This type of test can only point to general Native American ancestry; it cannot confirm that she was part of a specific sub-group.

-Get started with your Native American DNA test today.
+Get started with your African American DNA test today.